suragch/iv_interlinear_kjv/assets/intro.md

 The Dead Sea Scroll of Isaiah was 1000 years older than the oldest previously known manuscript.
 Gleason L. Archer wrote about Isaiah, “[it] proved to be word for word identical with our standard Hebrew Bible in more than 95 percent of the text.
 The 5 percent of variation consisted chiefly of obvious slips of the pen and variations in spelling.”³⁰ Furthermore, the Septuagint, a translation of the Hebrew Old Testament into Greek, would be a confirmation of the tenth-century Masoretic text.³¹

-**What resources were used in the Inspired Version, the KJV, and The Berean Interlinear Bible)?**
+**What resources were used in the Inspired Version, the KJV, and The Berean Interlinear Bible?**

 The Inspired Version was downloaded from [http://www.centerplace.org/hs/iv/](http://www.centerplace.org/hs/iv/).
 The King James Version was downloaded from [http://spreadsheetpage.com/index.php/file/king_james_bible/](http://spreadsheetpage.com/index.php/file/king_james_bible/) The Berean Interlinear Bible was downloaded from [http://berean.bible/downloads.htm](http://berean.bible/downloads.htm).
 Software, for noting the differences between the Inspired Version and the King James Version, was downloaded from [https://www.diffchecker.com/diff](https://www.diffchecker.com/diff).
 A hard copy of the Inspired Version was used to check for any differences in the downloaded Inspired Version.
 For each adjustment deference was given to the hard copy.
 A hard copy of the King James Bible was used to check for any differences in the downloaded King James Version.
 Again deference was given to the hard copy.